 - 4 Tablespoons nutritional yeast

 - 1 clove garlic

-- While potatoes are baking, blend together the zesty tahini dressing.
+- While potatoes are baking, blend together the zesty tahini dressing in a blender.
 Set aside.

 - Sauté onion, mushrooms and peppers in a skillet until soft, about 3 minutes or so.
 Add in spinach and cook until just wilted.
 Remove from heat.

-- Remove potatoes from oven, cut open sweet potatoes, mashed each side with a fork and sprinkle on a little sea salt and pepper to season.
+- Remove potatoes from oven, cut the sweet potatoes open, mash each side with a fork and sprinkle on a little sea salt and pepper to season.

-- Load on the toppings: start with the sautéed onion and spinach mixture, then add black beans, tomatoes, avocado, spring onion and cilantro.
-Drizzle desired amount of zesty tahini dressing dressing over each potato.
+- Start with the sautéed onion and spinach mixture, then add black beans, tomatoes, avocado, spring onion and cilantro.
+Drizzle desired amount of zesty tahini dressing over each potato.
 Serve immediately.